davinerd/MacTomb/README.md

 # MacTomb
 MacTomb is a kind of [Tomb](https://github.com/dyne/Tomb) porting for Mac OS X. It allows you to create encrypted DMG file (called `mactomb`), copy files and folders into it and setup a couple of scripts needed to easily mount & run apps that use files stored inside the mactomb.

+# What's new? (v.1.1)
+- changing flags (again!): now `-n` specify the name of the volume (the famous `$VOLNAME`) while `-v` enables Mac OS X notification
+- now the bash script umount the mactomb when closing the application.
+It means that when you close the Automatr App, the mactomb will be umounted
+- added strong checks to verify if bash script and Automator App already exist or they are a directory
+- added a check for the filename to ensure it contains/adds the `.dmg` extension
+- better error messages

 # What's new? (v.1.0)
 Version 1.0 released!
 Yes, from 0.1 to 1.0.
 Why?
 Big improvements has been made.
 Read below:
 - there was a conflict between two `-s` options (size and Automator app).
 Now the Automator app has the `-o` flag and the bash script (that previously was `-o`) becomes `-b`.